All Episodes

 So McCain may be forced to vote against this when the Senate colleagues are voting for it.

-Anyway, Helen Thomas, the White House press briefing today with Dana Perino sitting in for Tony Snow, asked, How does the president feel about the Senate Republicans leaving him holding the bag on a veto on the Iraq pull-out?
+Anyway, Helen Thomas, the White House press briefing today with Dana Perino sitting in for Tony Snow, asked, how does the president feel about the Senate Republicans leaving him holding the bag on a veto on the Iraq pullout?

 Actually, that's not the case.

-In fact, last week when the president met with the Senate Republican leadership, they talked about needing to go ahead and get this uh vote over with and get the bill to the president's desk so he could veto it so that they could go on and get to the business of presenting the president a clean bill.
+In fact, last week when the president met with the Senate Republican leadership, they talked about needing to go ahead and get this vote over with and get the bill to the president's desk so he could veto it so that they could go on and get to the business of presenting the president a clean bill.

-Ellen Thomas thinks it's a conspiracy now.
+Helen Thomas thinks it's a conspiracy now.

 It's a conspiracy, folks, because Bush met with the Senate Republicans and they planned something.